Manufacturing Advanced Diesel Engines Continues to Power State Economies, American Jobs, Cleaner Air

 June 29, 2021 (WASHINGTON, DC) – In the 8-state southern region comprised of Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina and Tennessee, the newest, cleanest, near-zero-emissions diesel truck technologies now make up 48.1 percent of the diesel-powered commercial vehicles on U.S. roads, according to the Diesel Technology Forum’s analysis of 2020 U.S. vehicles in operation data (Class 3-8) provided by IHS Markit

-“,” said Allen Schaeffer, executive director of the Diesel Technology Forum that represents leading manufacturers and suppliers of advanced engines and components, emissions control systems and both petroleum and renewable fuel interests.
+“As more of America’s commercial trucks of all sizes rely on the newest, cleanest diesel technologies, greater air quality and fuel savings benefits are being realized by communities across the country ,” said Allen Schaeffer, executive director of the Diesel Technology Forum that represents leading manufacturers and suppliers of advanced engines and components, emissions control systems and both petroleum and renewable fuel interests.

 “Our analysis of 2020 U.S. vehicles in operation data of Class 3-8 vehicles (box delivery trucks to 18-wheelers), shows that the share of new technology diesel vehicles in the fleet in the region expanded by just over 6 percent between July 2019 and December 2020.
 Tennessee, one of the EPA Region 4 states, is leading the region for the highest percentage of newest-generation diesel trucks, with 51 percent of the state’s diesel fleet using the newest, cleanest diesel technologies.
 This compares to a national average of 49 percent.